HL7/ihe-sdc-ecc-on-fhir/input/pagecontent/dataextraction.md

 For "Greatest dimension in cm" there may be a numerical fill in box attached the question, and likewise for the "Cannot be determined (explain)" there may be a string List Item Response box attached.
 These are handled as special elements from other questions in the IHE SDC specification known as "\<ListItemResponseFields\>" and require the Observation to the component element to capture the additional filled information.
 See example: [SDCeCCObservationCodeLIR](Observation-SDCeCCObservationCodeLIR.html)

-#### Displayed Items
+#### DisplayItems

+DisplayItems are text which are shown to the user filling out the form.
+These elements do not need to be repsented within FHIR.

 #### Untitled Questions

+There are some questions which may not have an `@title` attribute or a rptText element present in their question element.
+These untitled questions are typically sub-questions to be answered in specific contexts.
+If an untitled question is present then the parent element in the IHE SDC form should be taken as the `Observation.code` in the Observation.
+Doing so will prevent any blank display values on the `Observation.code` element.

 #### Other Data Types

-Other data types should be captured in `Observation.value[x]` as their closest IHE SDC for match, whether that be DateTime, Boolean, Integer, etc. There is a profile in this iGuide for each of these data types.
+Other data types should be captured in `Observation.value[x]` as their closest IHE SDC for match, whether that be DateTime, Boolean, Integer, etc.

 | IHE SDC DataType            | FHIR `Observation.value[x]` type |
 | --------------------------- | --------------------------- |